Drive-thru orders take longer, are less accurate this year compared to 2020, study finds - NewsBreak

 - Wendy’s

 The study found that friendliness continues to decline.
-Seventy-three percent of participants rated the service as friendly compared to 76% in 2020 and 79% in 2019.
+73% of participants rated the service as friendly compared to 76% in 2020 and 79% in 2019.

 Comments / 0